 An instructor would open their online course for enrollment and students would sign up.
 This instructor has opted to “drip” their content, meaning that each week their students would get a set amount of lesson material for the duration of the course.
 There are interactive comment pages, quizzes, and even a Facebook group where the students can go to connect and find support.
 Every Tuesday the instructor goes live for an hour hosting a Q&A so students can get their most pressing questions answered.

 The online structure parallels that of a classroom, but takes the physical requirement out of education making the class more accessible for everyone.
 When teaching a physical class you may be able to reach a handful of people – in some cases a few hundred, in rarer cases a few thousands.
 When you’re teaching an online class, though, your lessons can reach anyone anywhere in the world.

-With that said, people are always going to be skeptical of change and looking towards online education being the future people feel apprehensive.
+People are always going to be skeptical of change.
+Looking toward the future of online education might make people feel apprehensive.
 Switching things up from the tried and true method of physical classrooms and courses means we need to readjust and redefine what exactly education is.

 But, this isn’t just something we’re making up.
 Professionals working on academia think so too.

 Yet, it isn’t all about the academics’ perception.
-How do the outcomes of online learning compare to traditional face-to-face education?
+How do the outcomes of digital learning compare to traditional face-to-face education?